dewanshparashar/dewanshparashar/README.md

-- 👋 Hi, I’m @dewanshparashar
+- 👋 Hi, I’m @dewanshparashar.
+For more information, check out my [website](https://www.dewansh.xyz/)
-- 👀 I’m interested in Web Development and blockchain (JS, ReactJs, AngularJs, Performance, Web3, DApps)
+- 👀 I’m interested in Web Development and blockchain (JS, ReactJs, Performance, Web3, DApps)
-- 🌱 I’m currently learning NodeJs, NextJs, ReactNative and other fun stuff!
 - 💞️ I can collaborate on any interesting side project involving web application.
-- 📫 You can react out to me via twitter @dewanshparashar or e-mail @ dewanshparashar@gmail.com
+- 📫 You can reach out to me via twitter @dewanshparashar or e-mail @ dewanshparashar@gmail.com

 <!---